vuejs/awesome-vue/README.md

  - [Vueg](https://github.com/jaweii/vueg) - Make vue-router have a transition effect / 为 webApp 提供转场特效的开源 Vue 插件
  - [v-animate-css](https://jofftiquez.github.io/v-animate-css/) - The easiest to implement Vue 2 directive for Animate.css
  - [vue-mixin-tween](https://github.com/lukechinworth/vue-mixin-tween) - Mixin factory that adds tweened values to component context for animations
+ - [v-odometer](https://github.com/JefferyHus/v-odometer) - Smoothly transitions numbers with ease.
+Use this library to give your application a smooth animation, only applicable on numbers.

 ### Meta Tags